apache/parquet-format/Encryption.md

 #### 4.4.2 AAD suffix
 The suffix part of a module AAD protects against module swapping inside a file.
-It also protects against module swapping between files  - in situations when an encryption key is re-used in multiple files and the user has not provided a unique AAD prefix for each file.
+It also protects against module swapping between files  - in situations when an encryption key is re-used in multiple files and the writer has not provided a unique AAD prefix for each file.

 Unlike AAD prefix, a suffix is built internally by Parquet, by direct concatenation of the following parts:
 1. [All modules] internal file identifier - a random byte array generated for each file (implementation-defined length)